-As lawyers with decades of experience in motor vehicle liability work, we are well aware that most crashes are not accidents.
+A Charlotte car accident attorney with Johnson & Groninger PLLC has decades of experience in motor vehicle liability work, and they know that most crashes are not accidents.
 Many people use the terms “accident” and “crash” interchangeably.
 We do the same on this page, but the terms have different meanings.

-A Charlotte personal injury lawyer from Johnson & Groninger PLLC can fight for justice and for the maximum compensation available for your case.
+A Charlotte personal injury lawyer from Johnson & Groninger PLLC can fight for justice and the maximum compensation available for your case.
 Call us at (704) 200-2009 to schedule a case consultation.

-Damages You May Be Able to Recover
+What Damages May I Be Able to Recover?

-Damages are a form of financial compensation for the hardships you’ve endured as a result of your crash.
+Damages are a form of financial compensation for the hardships you endured due to your crash.
 While recovering damages can’t take away your injuries or the pain they caused you, they can compensate you for what you have been through in an attempt to make things right.
 There are two main types of compensatory damages: economic and non-economic damages.
 We will discuss both below.

-Punitive damages are separate from compensatory damages, and are different in that they essentially fine the negligent party as punishment and award the money to the victim.
-However, punitive damages are available only in extreme cases; for example, where the defendant knowingly acted in a way that could harm others.
+Punitive damages are separate from compensatory damages and are different in that they essentially fine the negligent party as punishment and award the money to the victim.
+However, punitive damages are available only in extreme cases, for example, where the defendant knowingly acted in a way that could harm others.

 For instance, punitive damages MAY be available in car accident cases where the at-fault driver was under the influence of drugs or alcohol at the time of the crash.
-Now let’s look at economic and non-economic damages.
+Now, let’s look at economic and non-economic damages.

 Economic Damages